WebexCC-SA/LAB-2310/docs/Excercise1.md

 - Each report includes three columns:
       - **RONA Count**: This captures all calls that failed because the configured RONA timer expired in WxCC (reasonCode: RONA_TIMER_EXPIRED) or  Because of a configured ring timeout on the device (reasonCode: NO_ANSWER_USER).
       - **Call Reject Count**: This tracks all calls that failed because the agent explicitly declined the call (reasonCode: USER_DECLINED).
-      - **Other Error Counts**: This reflects call offer and assignment failures to the agent caused by any other error.
+      - **Offer Error Counts**: This reflects call offer and assignment failures to the agent caused by any other error.

 - To review the "Agent Trace" report, first click on the "Edit" option